-Farm Credit Foundations: We have a relationship with Farm Credit Foundations (Foundations), a System service corporation, which involves purchasing human resource information systems, and benefit, payroll, and workforce management services.
-As of December 31, 2019, 2018, and 2017, our investment in Foundations was \$32 thousand.
-The total cost of services we purchased from Foundations was \$216 thousand, \$195 thousand, and \$187 thousand in 2019, 2018, and 2017, respectively.
+Farm Credit Foundations: We have a relationship with Farm Credit Foundations (Foundations), a System service corporation, which involves purchasing human resource, benefit, payroll, and workforce management services.
+As of December 31, 2020, 2019, and 2018, our investment in Foundations was \$32 thousand.
+Additional related party information is included in Note 9 to the accompanying Consolidated Financial Statements.

 Rural Business Investment Company: We and other Farm Credit Institutions are among the limited partners for Rural Business Investment Companies (RBICs).
-Refer to Note 5 to the accompanying Consolidated Financial Statements for further discussion.
+Refer to Note 10 to the accompanying Consolidated Financial Statements for further discussion.